mattst/sublime-single-trailing-new-line/README.md

         ]
     }

-The full syntax name of the current file's syntax can be copied into the clipboard by entering `Copy Syntax Name` in the command palette.
-It can also be retrieved by using the `view.settings().get("syntax")` command in the Sublime Text console.
+The full syntax name of the current file's syntax can be copied into the clipboard by entering `"Copy Syntax Name"` into the command palette.
+It can also be got by using the `view.settings().get("syntax")` command in the Sublime Text console.

-The following information should be noted:
+The following information about the `enable_for_syntaxes_list` entries should be noted:

-- The `enable_for_syntaxes_list` entries are *case sensitive* and neither *regular expressions* nor *wildcards* are accepted.
+- They are *case sensitive* and neither *regular expressions* nor *wildcards* are accepted.

-- It is generally advisable to use the full syntax name in the `enable_for_syntaxes_list` entries, as shown in the example settings files, but partial syntax names are also acceptable, e.g. `"XML.sublime-syntax"`.
+- It is generally advisable to use the full syntax name, as shown in the example settings files, but partial syntax names are also acceptable, e.g. `"XML.sublime-syntax"`.

 - Any case sensitive substring match will work, e.g. `"C++", "Java", "Python", "Rails", "XML"` would match all of the syntaxes shown in the examples settings files but would also match a whole lot more.